2019–20 CAF Confederation Cup

-The 2019–20 CAF Confederation Cup (officially the 2019–20 Total CAF Confederation Cup for sponsorship reasons) was the 17th edition of Africa's secondary club football tournament organized by the Confederation of African Football (CAF), under the current CAF Confederation Cup title after the merger of CAF Cup and African Cup Winners' Cup.
+The 2019–20 CAF Confederation Cup, officially the 2019–20 Total CAF Confederation Cup for sponsorship purposes, was the 17th season of CAF Confederation Cup and the 28th overall season of Africa's secondary club football tournament organized by the Confederation of African Football (CAF).

-This season is the first to follow an August–to-May schedule, as per the decision of the CAF Executive Committee on 20 July 2017.
-However, the COVID-19 pandemic caused the semi-finals and final of the competition to be postponed until October 2020.
-Moreover, for the first time, the final was played as a single match at a venue pre-selected by CAF, and was played at the Prince Moulay Abdellah Stadium in Rabat, Morocco.
+This is the second season to follow an August–to-May schedule, as per the decision of the CAF Executive Committee on 20 July 2017.
+However, the COVID-19 pandemic in Africa caused the semi-finals and final of this season to be postponed until October 2020 and the final itself was played as a single match for the first time at a venue pre-selected by CAF, which was later revealed to be the Prince Moulay Abdellah Stadium in Rabat, Morocco.

-The winners of the 2019–20 CAF Confederation Cup earned the right to play against the winners of the 2019–20 CAF Champions League in the 2020–21 CAF Super Cup.
-Zamalek were the title holders, but as they qualified for the 2019–20 CAF Champions League and reached the group stage, they were not able to defend their title.
+The winners of this season's edition earned the right to play against the winners of the 2019–20 CAF Champions League in the 2020–21 CAF Super Cup.
+Zamalek were the title holders, but as they qualified for the group stage of the following season's CAF Champions League, they were not able to defend their title.

 Association team allocation

-All 56 CAF member associations may enter the CAF Confederation Cup, with the 12 highest ranked associations according to their CAF 5-Year Ranking eligible to enter two teams in the competition.
+All 56 CAF member associations may enter the CAF Confederation Cup, with the 12 highest ranked associations according to their CAF 5-year ranking eligible to enter two teams in the competition.
 As a result, theoretically a maximum of 68 teams could enter the tournament (plus 16 teams eliminated from the CAF Champions League which enter the play-off round) – although this level has never been reached.

-For the 2019–20 CAF Confederation Cup, the CAF uses the 2015–2019 CAF 5-Year Ranking, which calculates points for each entrant association based on their clubs’ performance over those 5 years in the CAF Champions League and CAF Confederation Cup.
+For the 2019–20 CAF Confederation Cup, the CAF uses the 2015–2019 CAF 5-year ranking, which calculates points for each entrant association based on their clubs' performance over those 5 years in the CAF Champions League and CAF Confederation Cup.
 The criteria for points are the following:

 The points are multiplied by a coefficient according to the year as follows: